-When you go looking for a new dog, you may go to the shelter or a breeder and interact with all the dogs to find the right one.
-But what about tortoises?
-With their special care requirements and unique personalities, things can get a little strange.
-To help you pick the right tortoise for your lifestyle, we’ve put together this handy list of the best and easiest tortoises to care for.
+When you go looking for pet tortoises, things can get tricky.
+There is plenty of information about other pets, but for tortoises, with their special care requirements and unique personalities, it can seem complicated.
+To help you pick the right tortoise species for your lifestyle, here is a handy list of the best and easiest tortoises to care for.

 What to Consider When Choosing a Pet Tortoise